 A soft application of white eyeshadow on the inner corners and underneath the bottom lashline allow white to be used tastefully with minimal effort.
 This look brightens the eye and allows the white to really shine through, as everything else is soft and light.

-Icy white is always a good idea when paired with a dramatic, dark lipstick.
+Icy white, like ColourPop's Super Shock Shadow ($6) in Tassel is always a good idea when paired with a dramatic, dark lipstick.
 The shimmer of this white shadow reflects all the light it needs to, adding just enough sparkle in all the right places.
 A sheer wash of icy white shadow paired with lots of mascara and dark lipstick is perfectly executed.

 If you want the tiniest amount of white on your lids, turn it into an opalescent highlight that matches your cheeks.
 The slightest application of shadow gives the feel of a freshwater pearl: delicate and soft.